hadifawaz1999/Europe_travel_check/README.md

 # Europe_travel_check

-This code will output a map pf Europe and differentiate between countries the user traveled to and the ones the user didn't.
+This code will output a map of Europe and differentiate between countries the user traveled to and the ones the user didn't.

 The user should adjust the ``` visited_countries ``` list in ``` main.py ``` , the list should be only of country codes of 2 capital letters found [here](https://countrycode.org/).